Sigmmma/c20/README.md

 Don't worry if writing isn't your strong suit.
 We'll ensure your tips are properly incorporated into the Wiki and you're credited for them.
 The current focus will be on all Halo 1 modding as well as modding the later games in MCC using the official mod tools.
 Other content (e.g. a tutorial for how to mod Halo Reach using Assembly) is welcomed but will not be prioritized.

-Editors or those issuing pull requests can refer to [EDITORS.md](EDITORS.md) for writing style and other content rules.
+Editors or those issuing pull requests can refer to the Contributing page hosted on the wiki.

 ## Development
 [Gulp](https://gulpjs.com/) is used as the main task runner for the build.
 It is triggered by the command `npm run build`, defined in `package.json`.
 Within the `gulpfile.js` there are several tasks defined to process stylesheets, build markdown pages, create diagrams, and copy other assets.